bsc-s2/pykit/cachepool/README.md

     pass to cachepool.CacheWrapper

 **return**:
-funciton: return `cachepool.CacheWrapper` which support access with `with` when be called
+a function whose return value is a `cachepool.CacheWrapper` instance, which can be executed with the `with` statement.

 ##  cachepool.CacheWrapper